 Today, UK polecats are now protected by law under the countryside and wildlife act of 1981.
 Section 6 of this law put a conservation order on several of our native species which included the polecat.
-Certain methods of killing or taking polecats is now prohibited under the act and it is now an offence to set traps for polecats without obtaining a specialist licence to do so.
+Certain methods of killing or taking polecats are now prohibited under the act and it is now an offense to set traps for polecats without obtaining a specialist license to do so.
 These days, they are mainly caught for research and recording purposes.

 **WE NEED YOUR HELP**

 IF YOU HAPPEN TO SEE A POLECAT IN THE WILD - EITHER AS A ROADSIDE CASUALTY OR A LIVE SIGHTING THEN WE WOULD LOVE TO HEAR FROM YOU.

 ANY DETAILS SUCH AS PHOTOGRAPHS, AREAS WHERE SPOTTED, MAP/O.S GRID REFERENCES OR EVEN ROAD NUMBERS ALL HELP CONTRIBUTE TO OUR SURVEY WORK OF RECORDING THE WHEREABOUTS OF OUR NATIVE POLECAT.